agirorn/code-samples/TypeScript/streaming-good-vs-bad/README.md

 # How to and NOT to consume a stream in NODE.js and

-This project has 2 stream consumers, one good and the other bad.
+This project has 3 stream consumers, one good and one bad and the third is batched.

-Both consumers consume a number from the stream and then sleep from a random time before printing to the terminal that they have completed the work.
+All consumers consume a number from the stream and then sleep from a random time before printing to the terminal that they have completed the work.

 The good consumer consumes a single number from the stream at a time and sleep